 Bi Xie Fen Qing Yin is a 4-ingredient Chinese Medicine formula with Fish-Poison Yam (Bi Xie) as a principal ingredient.

 Invented in 1732 AD, it belongs to the category of formulas that warm and transform water and Dampness.
 Its main actions are: 1) clears Heat and 2) warms the Kidneys.

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Bi Xie Fen Qing Yin is used by TCM practitioners to fight patterns like Spleen Deficiency with Dampness or Damp-Heat in the Bladder.
+In this case Bi Xie Fen Qing Yin is used by TCM practitioners to fight patterns like Damp-Heat in the Bladder or Spleen Deficiency with Dampness.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as vaginal itching, vaginal discharge or cloudy urine for instance.

 On this page, after a detailed description of each of the four ingredients in Bi Xie Fen Qing Yin, we review the patterns and conditions that Bi Xie Fen Qing Yin helps treat.

 Bi Xie is a king ingredient in Bi Xie Fen Qing Yin.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 Bi Xie enters the Bladder, Liver, and Stomach Channels and removes Dampness by separating the turbid from the pure Fluids.
 Then it directs the turbid fluids out the body through the Bladder.
 It is thus one of the most important herbs in treating cloudy urinary difficulty or vaginal discharge.